MD Educational Foundation

 Key Takeaways for Grant Writers

-• Timing is Critical: Applications are currently closed for 2024/2025 due to unprecedented demand.
-Monitor their website and social media closely for reopening announcements - competition is fierce.
+• Timing is Critical: Applications may close periodically when the foundation reaches capacity due to high demand.
+Monitor their website and social media closely for application announcements - competition is fierce.

 • This is a Partnership, Not Just a Grant: The foundation provides three years of salary funding PLUS clinical supervision, network access, resources, and professional development.
 Demonstrate readiness to collaborate, not just receive funding.